ETCLabs/RDMnet/docs/getting_started/using_controller.md

   handle_response_data(resp->rdm_header.param_id, resp->rdm_data, resp->rdm_data_len);

   // RdmnetRdmResponse structures do not own their data and the data will be invalid when this callback
-  // ends.
+  // returns.
 To save the data for later processing:
   RdmnetSavedRdmResponse saved_resp;
   rdmnet_save_rdm_response(resp, &saved_resp);